jasonkong65/Real-Time-Human-in-the-Loop-Multi-Agent-Trading-System/README.md

 - recommend leverage;
 - replace the user's own judgement.

 All outputs should be read as research notes.
-A user should always check the original data source, company news, valuation, event risk, and their own risk tolerance before making any real financial decision outside this prototype.
+Before making any real financial decision outside this prototype, a user should check the original data source, company news, valuation, event risk, and their own risk tolerance.